rollingrock/Settlement-Builder-Place-VR/README.md

-# CommonLibVR Template Plugin
+# Settlement Builder and Placer VR
-A simple template plugin to use as a starting point for making CommonLibVR based SKSE plugins
+DLL companion to do per frame updates for Skyrim Settlement Builder and Placer VR

 ## Requirements
 * [CMake](https://cmake.org/)